msrajawat298/Data-Structure-using-JS/Interview_prepration/Coding Question.md

     - The text in the clock text gets printed in the center of the screen, horizontally and vertically.
     - Whole Background needs to in Black color, and Text needs to be in Green color.

+### Create a two component one parent and one child.
+In child component Create input text box where user can enter the color name pass this color to parent component and change the background color of the body
 ### Read 3 json files, events.json, users.json, event-user.json
  - event { id, name, country, city, date } (given)
  - user {id, name, country, city} (given)